 Ella felt like she was back in school.
 The more she read about the topic of epigenetics, the more fascinated she became, and she found herself spending most of her days on the Internet doing research.
 Ella had learned about genetics in her general biology class and thought she had a pretty good idea of how the Laws of Mendel worked, but this whole field of epigenetics seemed to take the idea of inheritance to another level.
-She was particularly fascinated by an article that Dr. Jacobson had given her regarding epigenetic differences between identical twins.
-The article suggested that during one's lifetime, epigenetic changes occur to one's DNA that can affect gene expression, and therefore whether or not one will express a certain trait.
+She was particularly fascinated by an article that Dr. Jacobson had given her regarding epigenetic changes occur to one's DNA that can affect gene expression, and therefore whether or not one will express a certain trait.
 These epigenetic changes are influenced by one's environment and behaviors, so despite having identical DNA, identical twins will not always have the same epigenetic changes, and therefore, will not always express the same traits.